openfoodfoundation/openfoodnetwork/README.markdown

     bundle exec rspec spec

-The site is configured to use [Spork](https://github.com/sporkrb/spork) to reduce the pre-test startup time while Rails loads.
-To use it, first start up a spork
+The site is configured to use [Zeus](https://github.com/burke/zeus) to reduce the pre-test startup time while Rails loads.
+See the Zeus github page for usage instructions.
-instance:

-    bundle exec spork

-When that's ready, you can run RSpec with the --drb flag:

-    bundle exec rspec --drb spec

 ## Deployment